BSc Social Work

 How will I learn?

 You will be taught through a combination of:

 How will I be assessed?

-Social work graduates are eligible to work in statutory or voluntary settings within the adult services, children and families, or criminal justice sectors.
+Social work graduates are eligible to work in statutory or voluntary settings within the following sectors:

 Some social work graduates also choose to continue with their studies or enter research.